 Please contact The Salvation Army Family and Community Services in your area to find out how they can help you.
 Visit The Salvation Army Canada's website for a location near you.

 The Salvation Army Thrift Store gratefully accepts donations daily at our Donor Welcome Centres located in each of our Thrift Stores.
 Donors can drop off their gently used clothing, textiles, housewares, furniture, electronics, toys, media and books, accessories, antiques and collectibles.
-For more details on donating please visit the "Ways to Give" section of our website.
+For more details on donating please visit the "Donate" section of our website.

-Of textiles donated to us, we estimate less than 1 per cent finds its way to a local landfill, the remainder are sold in our Thrift Store or recycled with ethical recycling partners with proceeds supporting those in need.
+Of textiles donated to us, we estimate less than 5 per cent finds its way to a local landfill, the remainder are sold in our Thrift Store or recycled with ethical recycling suppliers with proceeds supporting those in need.
 These suppliers are able to recycle the textiles to be used carpet padding and even upholstery stuffing.
-In financial year 2016 – 2017 we diverted over 73 million lbs of used clothing, household items and furniture from local landfills.
+In financial year 2017 – 2018 we diverted over 79 million lbs of used clothing, household items and furniture from local landfills.